binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ### Preparation for DMZ

 The following is a final type of check-list that I like to use before opening a hardened web server to the world.
+You will probably have additional items you can add.

 #### Confirm DMZ has